—— 要投稿,上万维,轻松学术交流

 no interests to declare then please state this: 'Declarations of

-the article is accepted.
+interest: none'.
 2. Detailed disclosures as part of a separate

 Declaration of Interest form, which forms part of the journal's official